-Finnish competition enforcement underwent some changes in the past year.
+Finnish competition enforcement has undergone some changes in the past few years.
 The Competition Act2 entered into force on 1 November 2011, replacing the former Act on Competition Restrictions.3 A new amendment process began in 2015, and in May 2018, a Government Bill on amendments to the Competition Act4 was presented to Parliament.
-Parliament passed the Government Bill, and the amendments to the Competition Act entered into force on 17 June 2019.5 The key amendments concerned the calculation of deadlines in merger control, inspections carried out by the FCCA, FCCA's right to obtain information and the exchange of information between authorities.
-In addition to the above, the competition neutrality provisions of the Competition Act are supplemented with an accounting separation obligation concerning municipalities, joint municipal authorities, the state and any entities under their control that engage in economic activities in a competitive situation.
+Parliament passed the Government Bill, and the amendments to the Competition Act entered into force on 17 June 2019.5 The key amendments concerned the calculation of deadlines in merger control, inspections carried out by the FCCA, the FCCA's right to obtain information and the exchange of information between authorities.
+In addition to the above, the competition neutrality provisions of the Competition Act were supplemented with an accounting separation obligation concerning municipalities, joint municipal authorities, the state and any entities under their control that engage in economic activities in a competitive situation.
 The accounting separation obligation entered into force on 1 January 2020.

 ii Enforcement agenda

-The FCCA's new Director General Kirsi Leivo began her term in September 2018.
+The FCCA's Director General Kirsi Leivo began her term in September 2018.
 The new Director General has publicly emphasised the importance of fighting cartels and the need for more severe sanctions.

 Finland has had a leniency programme in place since 1 May 2004.
 The programme was updated in the Competition Act, which entered into force in November 2011, and is now laid out in Sections 14 to 17 of the Competition Act.
 The leniency programme is very similar to the European Competition Network model leniency programme.
-In 2016, the revised leniency guidelines issued in 20117 were replaced with new guidelines8 that take account of the new Antitrust Damages Act.
+In 2016, the revised leniency guidelines issued in 20118 were replaced with new guidelines9 that take account of the new Antitrust Damages Act.

 i Significant cases